CyberFlameGO/svnpython/Doc/c-api/exceptions.rst

    argument can be used to specify a dictionary of class variables and methods.

-.. cfunction:: PyObject* PyErr_NewExceptionWithDoc(char *name, char *doc, PyObject *base, PyObject *dict)

-   Same as :cfunc:`PyErr_NewException`, except that the new exception class can easily be given a docstring: If *doc* is non-*NULL*, it will be used as the docstring for the exception class.

-   .. versionadded:: 2.7

 .. cfunction:: void PyErr_WriteUnraisable(PyObject *obj)

    This utility function prints a warning message to ``sys.stderr`` when an